sfluegel05/metaNNvis/results/report.md

 | ScoreCAM  | attribution | <span style="color:yellow">later</span> |
 | LayerCAM  | attribution | <span style="color:yellow">later</span> |

 _Include_ marks methods which are important and were implemented right away.
-Methods marked as _later_ are considered to be useful and should be implemented as well, but are not considered essential to the project.
+These methods have also been used for the [evaluation](#evaluation) Methods marked as _later_ are considered to be useful, but not essential to the project.
+Those methods are implemented as well, but not part of the evaluation.
 _Leave out_ is used for methods which are deemed not important for this project and thusly are not integrated into the tool.